brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works:**
 - Uses direct registry manipulation to enable LDWS
-- Settings persist across reboots but require a manual restart to take effect
+- Automatically reboots the device to apply changes
+- No password protection (less secure than other methods)

 ### Configuration Options:
+These registry keys work independently and can be used separately:
-- `http_server`: Sets the port number for the HTTP server
+- `http_server`: Sets the port number for the HTTP server (enables LDWS on specified port)
-- `dwse`: Enables the local DWS when disabled from setup package
+- `dwse`: Enables the local DWS when disabled from setup package (only needed if previously disabled by setup)

+## WARNING: Prevent Reboot Loops

+**Methods 2 and 3 will cause infinite reboot loops if the autorun files are left on the device after configuration.** This is because:
+- The scripts run every time the device boots
+- Methods 2 and 3 always trigger reboots to apply LDWS settings
+- The device will continuously reboot until the autorun files are removed

+**Method 1 only reboots when required, but should still be removed after successful configuration for best practices.**

 ## Running the Examples

 ### Method 1 (BrightScript - Recommended)
-1. Copy `autorun.brs` (from this directory) to the root of your BrightSign player's SD card.
+1. Copy `autorun.brs` (from this directory) to the root of your SD card.
-2. Power on or restart your BrightSign player.
+2. Insert the SD card into your BrightSign player and power on (or restart if already running).
 3. The device will automatically configure LDWS and reboot if necessary.
 4. Check the console output for the actual device IP address and access the web interface with your configured password.

 ### Method 2 (Node.js)
 1. Ensure your BrightSign player supports Node.js applications.
-2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your BrightSign player's SD card.
+2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your SD card.
-3. Power on or restart your BrightSign player.
+3. Insert the SD card into your BrightSign player and power on (or restart if already running).
+4. The device will automatically reboot.
-4. Check the console output for the actual device IP address and access the web interface with your configured password.
+5. Check the console output for the actual device IP address and access the web interface with your configured password.

 ### Method 3 (Registry - Not recommended)
-1. Copy `registry-config/autorun.brs` to the root of your BrightSign player's SD card.
+1. Copy `registry-config/autorun.brs` to the root of your SD card.
-2. Power on or restart your BrightSign player.
+2. Insert the SD card into your BrightSign player and power on (or restart if already running).
-3. Manually restart the device or network service for changes to take effect.
+3. The script will automatically reboot the device for changes to take effect.
-4. Access the web interface at `http://<device-ip>:80/`.
+4. Access the web interface at `https://<device-ip>/` (no password required with this method).

 ## Accessing the LDWS Web Interface